ml-tooling/ml-workspace/README.md

 <img src="./docs/images/feature-git-extension.png"/>

-The other tool for more advanced Git integrations is [ungit](https://github.com/FredrikNoren/ungit).
+For more advanced Git operations we recommend to use [ungit](https://github.com/FredrikNoren/ungit).
 With ungit, you can do most of the common git actions such as push, pull, merge, branch, tag, checkout, and many more.

 #### Sharing, Diffing, and Merging Notebooks